-COLUMBIA, S.C. — The absence of audible thunder on hot summer nights can create the impression that heat lightning is somehow different or unique, but technically, heat lightning is not a specific type of lightning or even a scientific term.
+COLUMBIA, S.C. — The lack of audible thunder on a warm summer night can create the impression that heat lightning is somehow different, but technically, heat lightning is not a specific type of lightning or even a scientific term.

-In fact, what we are actually witnessing is distant lightning from thunderstorms that are too far away for the thunder to be heard.
+We are actually witnessing distant lightning from thunderstorms that are too far away for the thunder to be heard.

 On clear nights, lightning can travel a considerable distance from storms miles away.
 While a lightning strike does generate thunder, its audible reach is limited to those in close proximity.